Janis-H/dotfiles/README.md

 # My dotfiles

-This directory contains the dotfiles for my system
+Personal dotfiles managed with GNU Stow, with scripts for OS-specific setup and module selection.

 ## Requirements